geonomylabs/EarthBox.jl/README.md

 EarthBox.jl is a multiphase visco-elasto-plastic marker-in-cell geodynamic modeling framework with melt generation, melt intrusion, melt extrusion, frictional-plastic melt damage, lava flow modeling and marine and terrestrial sediment transport with compaction.
-This novel combination features enables Seaward-dipping-reflectors (SDR's) to modeled dynamically using realistic rheology and boundary conditions.
+This novel combination of features enables Seaward-dipping-reflectors (SDR's) to be dynamically modeled using realistic rheology and boundary conditions.

 See documentation at [EarthBox.jl Docs](https://eakneller.github.io/EarthBox.jl/stable/)
 including a detailed description of the EarthBox API, installation, methods, models